 A great deal of effort goes into making sure independent third parties gather data for the report card consistently.
-The Resident Quality of Life and Family Satisfaction data is collected by an independent contractor and the Minnesota Department of Health collects the licensing data used for Resident Health, Safety, and Staffing measures through their mandatory state inspections.
+The Resident Quality of Life and Family Satisfaction data is collected by an independent contractor and MDH collects the licensing data used for Resident Health, Safety, and Staffing measures and the Substantiated Maltreatment indicator through their mandatory state inspections.
 The data is compiled and scores are calculated by researchers at the University of Minnesota.